A Categorical Semantics of Fuzzy Concepts in Conceptual Spaces: Fuzzy Concepts

 We define a \emph{fuzzy concept} on a convex space $X$ to be a measurable log-concave function $C \colon X \to [0,1]$.
 We denote the set of fuzzy concepts on $X$ by $\FCon(X)$. \end{definition}

 Any function $f$ which is \emph{concave}, with $f(x \plusp y) \geq f(x) \plusp f(y)$, is log-concave.
 Any log-concave function is quasi-concave.
 A function $f$ is log-concave iff

-is concave, or equivalently if $f(x) = e^{u(x)}$ with $u(x)$ concave.
-Log-concave functions on spaces $\mathbb{R}^n$ form are well-studied class in statistics, including many standard functions from probability theory \cite{saumard2014log,klartag2005geometry}.
+is concave, or equivalently iff $f(x) = e^{u(x)}$ with $u(x)$ concave.
+Log-concave functions on spaces $\mathbb{R}^n$ form a well-studied class in statistics, including many standard functions from probability theory \cite{saumard2014log,klartag2005geometry}.
 They are known to be well-behaved under operations such as products, convolutions and marginalisation.

 Our definition of fuzzy concept is justified by the following result.
 Write $\QCon(X)$ for the set of quasi-concave functions $X \to [0,1]$.